LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-abstract.rst

 .. admonition:: Note

    The concept of state is both the most abstract and most fundamental aspect of REST.
-All of the following sections will reference the
-	Coding Events MVC project you created to illustrate the concepts in a more relatable way.

 What is a Representation?
 -------------------------

 Representation refers to a depiction of state that is usable in a given context.
-Representations are a way of working with application state in across various contexts.
+Representations are a way of working with application state across various contexts.
 Think about the difference in representation between the state stored in a database row and an object in your code *representing* that row.
-First, consider how we *represent* state in a database row.
+First, consider how we represent state in a database row.
 Traditionally, the representation of a row is visualized as a table with columns listing the properties and values that make up the state:

 .. admonition:: Example